imtiazraqib/imtiazraqib/README.md

 - 👋🏽 Hi, I’m Imtiaz Raqib
 - 🧑🏽‍💻 I’m the Chief Technology Officer @ <a href="https://karnacorp.com" target="_blank">Kärna Corp.</a>
-- 🌱 I’m currently learning React & Vue
+- 🌱 I’m currently working on a secret project that will revolutionize the hospitality industry.
 - 📫 You can reach me via <a href="mailto:imtiazraqib@gmail.com">E-mail</a> or <a href="https://www.linkedin.com/in/imtiazraqib/" target="_blank">LinkedIn</a>

 <!---